OpenEvalProject/evals/manuscripts/elife-98552/v1/manuscript.md

 **Figure 3.:** (A) An overview of the settings available in the ‘Models’ menu in Ais.
 Three models: (1) ‘membrane’ (red), (2) ‘carbon’ (white), and (3) ‘antibody platforms’ (green) are active, with each showing a different section of the model settings: the training menu (1), prediction parameters (2), and the interactions menu (3).
 (B) A section of a tomographic slice is segmented by two models, carbon (white; parent model) and membrane (red; child model), with the membrane model showing a clear false positive prediction on an edge of the carbon film (panel ‘without interactions’).
 By configuring an avoidance interaction between the membrane model that is conditional upon the carbon model’s prediction, this false positive is avoided (panel ‘with interactions’).
 (C) By setting up multiple model interactions, inaccurate predictions by the ‘antibody platforms’ model are suppressed.
 In this example, the membrane model avoids carbon while the antibody model is set to colocalize with the membrane model.
 (D) 3D renders (see Methods) of the same dataset as used in Figure 2 processed three ways: without any interactions (left), using model competition only (middle), or by using model competition as well as multiple model interactions (right).

 These interactions are implemented as follows: first, a binary mask is generated by thresholding the parent model’s predictions using a user-specified threshold value.
-Next, the mask is then dilated using a circular kernel with a radius R, a parameter that we call the interaction radius.
+Next, the mask is then dilated using a circular kernel with a radius $R$, a parameter that we call the interaction radius.
 Finally, the child model’s prediction values are multiplied with this mask.

 Besides these specific interactions between two models, the software also enables pitching multiple models against one another in what we call ‘model competition’.
 Models can be set to ‘emit’ and/or ‘absorb’ competition from other models.
 Here, to emit competition means that a model’s prediction value is included in a list of competing models.
 To absorb competition means that a model’s prediction value will be compared to all values in that list, and that this model’s prediction value for any pixel will be set to zero if any of the competing models’ prediction value is higher.
 On a pixel-by-pixel basis, all models that absorb competition are thus suppressed whenever their prediction value for a pixel is lower than that of any of the emitting models.